Skip to main content

 There are several types of MS, including:

-- Relapsing-remitting MS (RRMS): The most common form of the disease; symptoms are experienced in flare-ups (or relapses) with full recovery (remission) between attacks
+• Relapsing-remitting MS (RRMS): The most common form of the disease; symptoms are experienced in flare-ups (or relapses) with remission between attacks, where symptoms subside or go away

 Diagnostic criteria for MS vary by provider.
 Presentation of symptoms, several lesions on a magnetic resonance imaging (MRI), and evidence of damage to the central nervous system are all considered when making a diagnosis.

-The disease course, or how the disease will progress, is different for each person.
-There is currently no cure for MS; however, several therapies and medications can help manage symptoms and prevent impairment.
+The disease progresses differently for each person.
+There is currently no cure for MS, but several therapies and medications can help manage symptoms and prevent impairment.

 How common is multiple sclerosis?